Normal and Variants

 - Zone below the dome of diaphragm

 Notice that there is quite some lung volume below the dome of the diaphragm, which will need your attention (blue area).

 Here an example of a large lesion in the right lower lobe, which is difficult to detect on the PA-film, unless when you give special attention to the hidden areas.

 Click on the image for an enlarged view.

-Here a pneumonia which was hidden in the right lower lobe mainly below the level of the dome of the diaphragm (red arrow).
+Here a pneumonia which was hidden in the right lower lobe mainly below the level of the dome of the diaphragm (yellow arrow).

 Notice the increase in density on the lateral film in the lower vertebral region.